 Even as adults, we often have a difficult time sitting still, paying attention, and listening in worship.
 However, as adults, we have the advantage of knowing the framework, so that, even if we cannot articulate all of the parts of a worship service, we have general expectation that guides us through.
 We did not just come by this framework naturally.
 It is something we learned as we grew.
 As we think about children, specifically very young children transitioning from nursery into the worship service, we have to remind ourselves that the goal is not simply to teach them to sit still and behave during worship, but rather to help them learn and engage in the service of worship.

 At Trinity, we desire that our children would be excited about worship and would long to come with us as we enter the throne room of our King.
 That is the purpose and design of Worship Training.
-It is a six-part lesson series that runs continuously on Sunday mornings during the “Listening to God’s Word” portion of the liturgy – in other words, the sermon!
-We invite children ages 4-7 to explore with us the 5 portions of our worship service based on Isaiah 6:
+It is a six-part lesson series available on Sunday mornings during the “Listening to God’s Word” portion of the liturgy (in other words, the sermon).
+Children ages 4 to 7 are invited to learn about worship by looking at the 5 portions of our worship service based on Isaiah 6:

 Entering God’s Presence

 Listening to God’s Word

 Feasting at God’s Table

 These headings are seen in our Order of Worship each week and, everything that takes place during corporate worship fits under one of these headings.
 Though this may sound like lofty language, the curriculum is interactive and geared for a child’s understanding.
 It is intended to engage their imaginations and help create a longing to “worship big!”
 Of course they will still be children, not always sitting still and being silent.
 That is ok (neither do we as adults)!
 But a little understanding can be helpful.
 Our hope is that, once children learn what is going on when they come to worship - that they are called to actually participate, not simply be present and be quiet - they will be the ones looking at us and saying, “I’m so glad God invited us!
 Let us go to the house of the Lord!”